24ericksonb/stock-rp/README.md

   ```
   python3 stock_ticker.py RBLX --refresh 10
   ```
-- The stock ticker display will show the current prices and changes for the specified stocks, updating at the specified refresh rate (WARNING: becareful of rate limit if set to a low speed).
+- The stock ticker display will show the current price for the specified stock, updating at the specified refresh rate (WARNING: becareful of rate limit if set to a fast refresh rate).
 - To exit the program, press `CTRL+C` in the terminal or close the terminal window.
 ---